Living In Niamey

 Niamey is spread out along Niger River.
 Though the city extends north, you will find little reason to go past Tillabery Road.
 Almost all of your travels will be east-west.

-There are two main roads that go east-west.
+There are three main roads that go east-west.
 One abuts the front entrance to AISN.
 It is called Rue des Ambassades (Embassy Road) and it goes as far as Kennedy Bridge, downtown, at which point it terminates at an overpass.
 Rue des Ambassades also abuts the president’s house, but for those several kilometres the road is blocked by police barriers, and anyone not on official business is forced to detour around.
 It is annoying, but it won’t change anytime soon.

-The other main road is Tillabery.
+The second main road is Tillabery.
 Tillabery runs slightly north of the school and goes as far as the both east-west city bounds.
 It will even take you to the airport!
 Careful - Tillabery can get a little hectic during busy times.

 The north-south road that you will want to get used to is the one that passes the restaurant “La Cabane” and the supermarket “Baaklini’s”.
 This road goes from the main Orange store (on Mali Bero road) all the way past Tillabery until it hits Rue des Ambassades.
 It is one that most take to cut through the city to Kennedy Bridge.